 ## What is it to have direction?

 So, where are you headed?
-The course of life is to go to school, get an education, grow up, have a career, relationships, retire and die.
+Life is about going to school, getting an education, growing up, having a career and relationships.
 While fairly reductionist, it’s still true in a global sense.
 The question is how you fill your years and what you achieve in that time.
 Isn’t that how to define your purpose?

 But to what degree can we anticipate and work towards our goals?
 Your path may be plotted out for you to some extent.
 You might not feel as if you’re making the choices, rather that it all unfolds before you.